From bombastic to beloved, Joachim Sauer's trip to Wagner's "grail"

 Sauer, who enjoyed the previous Bayreuth "Ring" under Wagner-immersed German conductor Christian Thielemann, is keeping an open mind.
 Little has been revealed about the Castorf version, apart from snippets on blogs and websites saying it will use a revolving stage and that Castorf is under orders not to make cuts.

 "We take the risk.
-The music is still there," Sauer said, with a wry hint of humour.
+The music is still there," Sauer said, with a wry hint of humor.

 (editing by Janet McBride)